Learn How to Grow Fountain Grass (Pennisetum)

 Powdery Mildew

-You may be able to get rid of powdery mildew by applying a fungicide at the first sign of a problem.
+You may be able to treat powdery mildew by applying a fungicide at the first sign of a problem.
 It’s far easier to prevent, though, as this can be done by planting in full sun.

 Although fountain grass can tolerate some shade, fungal problems are much more common in dark, humid conditions.